Bootstrapping transport in the Drude-Kadanoff-Martin model: Bounds on the collective mean free path

 \section{Bounds on the collective mean free path}

 In the remainder, with the results of \S\ref{sec:micro} in mind, we will take the DKM model to extend up to $\Lambda \lesssim \vep$.
 This means that the exponential factor $e^{-2\omega/\vep} \approx 1$ in the bound (\ref{eq:bf}).
 That bound is then not stronger than the state-dependent bound (\ref{eq:b1}), so we will use (\ref{eq:b1}) in the following.
 The main result of this section will be a bound on the collective mean free path $\ell$, defined in (\ref{eq:ell}), in terms of the microscopic lengthscale $a$, defined in (\ref{eq:a}).
+The emergence of a bound on $\ell/a$ is illustrated in Fig.~\ref{fig:planck}.